State Preparation in the Heisenberg Model through Adiabatic Spiraling: Adiabatic Spirals: Spiraling Toward Ground States

-where $\Vec{S}_j$ is a vector of Pauli matrices and $\Vec{e}(t)$ is a unit vector.
+where $\Vec{\sigma}_j$ is a vector of Pauli matrices and $\Vec{e}(t)$ is a unit vector.
 For the Hamiltonian in Eq.~(\ref{eq:IsingResource}), $\Vec{e}(t)$ rotates in a circle about a vector pointing in the $\cos \theta \hat{z} + \sin\theta \hat{x}$ direction.
 As $\theta$ is adiabatically varied to prepare the ground state of a Heisenberg model, $\Vec{e}(t)$ will move in a spiral motion along the surface of the sphere as shown in Fig. \ref{fig:Zpath}.
 For this reason we call this method of state preparation adiabatic spiraling.
+It is important to note that the implementation of the adiabatic spiral does not require the switching time to be an integer multiple of $\frac{2\pi}{\Omega}$.
+Studying the evolution of the Ising model at periodic times was only necessary to argue that the eigenstates of the Heisenberg model are also eigenstates of the Ising model up to $O\left(\frac{1}{\Omega}\right)$ corrections.
+Typically in quantum simulation, adiabatic switching is done between ground states of gapped Hamiltonians.
+In contrast, the adiabatic spiral can be understood as performing adiabatic switching in the middle of the spectrum of the Ising model to prepare eigenstates of the Heisenberg model.

 In practice, the initial eigenstate of the Ising model will often be degenerate, and this degeneracy will need to be split for the adiabatic approximation to be valid.
 This can be done by modifying the single-spin terms in the Hamiltonian.
-Explicitly, at time intervals of $\frac{2\pi}{\Omega}$, the time evolution generated by
+Explicitly, at times that are integer multiples of $t=\frac{2 \pi}{\Omega}$, the time evolution generated by

 can be approximated by the Floquet operator,